New for 2018!

 With the exception of race staff, there will be no parking on the campgrounds from 745am Saturday through the completion of the race.

-Pacers are permitted around sundown on Saturday and through the completion of the race.
+Pacers are permitted for both 100K and 100 mile runners to begin around sundown on Saturday and through the completion of the race.
 Pacers are required to register with the RD at the main aid station prior to going on course.
-They will be provided and required to wear a bib for identification purposes.
 Pacers are expected to follow race rules while on course.

 Drop bags for the 2nd aid station are permitted.
 Please have them marked with your name and bib # to be collected at check in.
 Keep in mind the 2nd aid station will not be manned the entire race.
 Please do not put anything of value in your drop bag.